William Pierce (serial killer): Murders

 On December 20, two days after Cuttino's disappearance, Pierce drove to a service station in Vidalia, Georgia, where he shot 59-year-old employee Joe Fletcher, stealing $78 from the cash register.

-On January 12 the following year, he robbed a store in Soperton, and then, in order to get rid of any witnesses, Pierce shot 51-year-old Lacey Tigpen, the store's administrator.
-Ten days later, he abducted 32-year-old Helen Wilcox near a store in Hazlehurst.
-He took the woman to the woodlands outside the city, where he sexually assaulted and then shot Wilcox, burying her corpse in a shallow grave, where it was discovered a few days later.
-On January 28, Pierce committed another robbery at a store in Baxley, in which he killed the 60-year-old store owner Vivian Miles, and brutally beat her 5-year-old granddaughter, who suffered a severe head injury, but managed to survive.
+On January 12, 1971, he robbed a store in Soperton, and then, in order to get rid of any witnesses, Pierce shot 51-year-old Lacey Tigpen, the store's administrator.

+On January 22, he abducted 32-year-old Helen Wilcox near a store in Hazlehurst.
+He took the woman to the woodlands outside the city, where he sexually assaulted and then shot Wilcox, burying her corpse in a shallow grave, where it remained undiscovered until Pierce led police to the grave after his arrest.

+On January 28, Pierce committed another robbery at a store in Baxley, in which he killed the 60-year-old store owner Vivian Miles, and brutally beat her five-year-old granddaughter, who suffered a severe head injury, but managed to survive.
 While fleeing the crime scene, he was spotted by a truck driver named Joe Overstreet.
 Pierce attempted to kill Overstreet by firing at him twice at close range, and then fled.
 Overstreet was unharmed, and would later give police a description of his attacker.

 Capture and confessions

 On the afternoon of March 8, 1971, Pierce was arrested soon after robbing a gas station in Baxley.
-He was taken to the police station, where he was interrogated for many hours, resulting in him confessing to the six murders, including that of Ann Goodwin (North Augusta, SC) and Peg Cuttino.
-In addition, he confessed to three other homicides: the abduction and strangulation of 17-year-old Kathy Jo Anderson, who went missing on December 22, 1970, from Columbia, South Carolina and was later discovered in a wooded area on February 17, 1971; the August 21, 1970, handgun slaying of 20-year-old Virginia Carol Mains in Gastonia, North Carolina; and finally, on August 10, 1970, while robbing a service station in Beaufort, North Carolina, he hacked to death the 60-year-old employee James L. Sires with an axe, before stealing $970 and fleeing.
+He was taken to the police station, where he was interrogated for several hours, resulting in him confessing to the six murders, including that of Ann Goodwin (North Augusta, South Carolina) and Peg Cuttino.

+In addition, he confessed to three other homicides: the abduction and strangulation of 17-year-old Kathy Jo Anderson, who went missing on December 22, 1970, from Columbia, South Carolina and was later discovered in a wooded area on February 17, 1971; the August 21, 1970, handgun slaying of 20-year-old Virginia Carol Mains in Gastonia, North Carolina; and finally, on August 10, 1970, while robbing a service station in Beaufort, South Carolina, he hacked to death the 60-year-old employee James L. Sires with an axe, before stealing $970 and fleeing.